lunr/mamp-curl-tls/README.md

 MAMP 3.4 and 3.5 includes the cURL library which is used by PHP for its cURL functions.
 Unfortunately, the cURL library uses the OpenSSL library that is built into Mac OS X. As of OS X 10.11 El Capitan, the OpenSSL library is still out of date with version 0.9.8, which does not support TLS 1.2.

+**Note: Later versions of macOS 10.15 and greater come with LibreSSL which can be used to compile cURL against if you don't want to use homebrew's openssl formula**

-The steps outlined here will upgrade the MAMP cURL library to OpenSSL v1.0.2 which supports TLS 1.2 and will allow you to support PayPal's new TLS requirements.
+The steps outlined here will upgrade the MAMP cURL library to OpenSSL v1.1.1 which supports TLS 1.2 and will allow you to support PayPal's new TLS requirements.
 The upgraded cURL library will be based on the OpenSSL packaged with the homebrew package manager and cURL from the offical website, haxx.se.

 **Disclaimer: I have minimally tested this.
 But I know that it works in PHP 5.4 based on the test code included at the end of this document.
 All PHP cURL requests work successfully but I do not know what other subsystems of MAMP may be affected by using this custom compiled version of the cURL library.**